Japan Bike RentalsMotorcycle rentals and tours Japan

 Always lock your motorcycle when parked and choose your parking area carefully.
 Theft in Japan is very rare, however professionals as well as joy riders do tend to target nice looking motorcycles like the one you will be riding.

 We recommend that you are not late for your pickup, because the clock will be ticking so to speak.
-Keep in mind that there is a compulsory orientation session, which takes about one hour, so make sure you are at the JBR office one hour prior to your official pickup time.
+Keep in mind that there is a compulsory orientation session, which takes about one hour, so make sure you arrive one hour prior to your official pickup time.

-If you are running late on your return, please call the JBR office to inform one of our staff.
+If you are running late on your return, please call us to inform one of our staff.
 Charges will be incurred for late returns.
 Please see the Motorcycle Drop-off section of the JBR Rules for more details.
-In the case that a motorcycle is not returned on time to the predetermined JBR office, and no contact has been made by the rider, JBR will contact the police and register the motorcycle as lost or stolen.
+In the case that a motorcycle is not returned on time, and no contact has been made by the rider, JBR will contact the police and register the motorcycle as lost or stolen.
 Depending on the circumstances, this may become a criminal case.

 Refunds will not be provided on the day of pickup or at any time during your rental period.
 Please check the JBR Rules section of our website for more details.
 We highly recommend that you look into travel insurance, so that you are covered in the event of any unforeseen circumstance that forces you to cancel your trip.